OpenMendel/MendelSearch.jl/README.md

 ## Running the Analysis

-View the [Search Documentation](https://github.com/OpenMendel/Search.jl/tree/master/docs/SearchDocumentation.pdf) for indepth information about this package.
+View the [Search Documentation](https://github.com/OpenMendel/Search.jl/tree/master/docs/SearchDocumentation.pdf) for in depth information about this package.

 ## Citation